flamingquaks/promptrek/README.md

 ### Overview

 Create, manage, and implement specifications using AI-powered slash commands that work across all supported editors.
-Specs are stored in `.promptrek/specs/` and tracked in a Universal Spec Format (USF) registry.
+Specs are stored in `promptrek/specs/` (committed, team-shared) and tracked in a Universal Spec Format (USF) registry.

 ### Automatic Slash Commands